Tech Investor Dave McClure On Behavior Toward Women In Tech: ‘I’m A Creep. I’m Sorry.’

 — sarah miller (@sarahlovescali) July 2, 2017

-Others have been supportive, and offering tips to companies on how they can better accommodate women, and others who aren’t cisgender men, in an industry which feels consistently unwelcoming.
+Others have been supportive and offered tips to companies on how they can better accommodate women and others who aren’t cisgender men in an industry which feels consistently unwelcoming.
 Those in support include prominent women-in-tech advocate Brianna Wu, who said that she “appreciate[s] the unqualified apology.”

 Really respect this from @papakipos.
 He's not admiring the problem of women in tech, he's taking direct action. https://t.co/zeHp2bjkv3